Matrix mechanics: Nobel Prize

 In 1928, Albert Einstein nominated Heisenberg, Born, and Jordan for the Nobel Prize in Physics.
 The announcement of the Nobel Prize in Physics for 1932 was delayed until November 1933.
 It was at that time that it was announced Heisenberg had won the Prize for 1932 "for the creation of quantum mechanics, the application of which has, inter alia, led to the discovery of the allotropic forms of hydrogen" and Erwin Schrödinger and Paul Adrien Maurice Dirac shared the 1933 Prize "for the discovery of new productive forms of atomic theory".

-It might well be asked why Born was not awarded the Prize in 1932, along with Heisenberg, and Bernstein proffers speculations on this matter.
-One of them relates to Jordan joining the Nazi Party on May 1, 1933, and becoming a stormtrooper.
-Jordan's Party affiliations and Jordan's links to Born may well have affected Born's chance at the Prize at that time.
-Bernstein further notes that when Born finally won the Prize in 1954, Jordan was still alive, while the Prize was awarded for the statistical interpretation of quantum mechanics, attributable to Born alone.

-Heisenberg's reactions to Born for Heisenberg receiving the Prize for 1932 and for Born receiving the Prize in 1954 are also instructive in evaluating whether Born should have shared the Prize with Heisenberg.
 On November 25, 1933, Born received a letter from Heisenberg in which he said he had been delayed in writing due to a "bad conscience" that he alone had received the Prize "for work done in Göttingen in collaboration – you, Jordan and I".
 Heisenberg went on to say that Born and Jordan's contribution to quantum mechanics cannot be changed by "a wrong decision from the outside".
 In 1954, Heisenberg wrote an article honoring Max Planck for his insight in 1900.
 In the article, Heisenberg credited Born and Jordan for the final mathematical formulation of matrix mechanics and Heisenberg went on to stress how great their contributions were to quantum mechanics, which were not "adequately acknowledged in the public eye".